 The only limitations are that clients may not distribute their photographs to 3rd parties nor merchandise.
 These uses require a separate usage license and fee.

 YES!
 I love that my customers are getting good press and publication, and your photo session includes all marketing and advertising opportunities.
-My only requirement is that the photographs include a credit to Kelly Heck Photograph.
+My only requirement is that the photographs include a credit to Kelly Heck Photography.
 Here is how I prefer my credits to appear:

 For printed (hardcopy) publications, please request the following credit: